Summary

 Febrile convulsions

-Febrile convulsions are seizures brought on by fever during times of illness.
+Febrile convulsions are seizures triggered by a fever during an illness.
+About one in 25 children has a febrile convulsion at some point.
+This is most commonly between the ages of 6 months and 6 years.
 They tend to occur in families.
-About one in 25 children has a febrile convulsion at some time, most commonly between the ages of 6 months and 6 years.

-Up to one third of children will have further febrile convulsions with consecutive fevers.
-Having febrile convulsions does not mean the child has epilepsy and their risk of developing epilepsy is no higher than anyone else.
+Up to one third of children will have further febrile convulsions with future fevers.

 Understanding the diagnosis of epilepsy

-If your child has had a seizure it is most likely you will have received a referral for an EEG and a neurologist or paediatrician appointment.
+If your child has had a seizure it is most likely you will have received a referral for appointments with a neurologist or paediatrician, an EEG (a medical test used to measure the electrical activity of the brain).

 An important part of epilepsy diagnosis is a good description of the seizure(s) and symptoms surrounding it.
 Sometimes a video of a seizure can be helpful.

-Tests can often return normal, but this is common and does not necessarily mean a seizure didn’t happen.
+Tests can often return normal, but this does not necessarily mean a seizure didn’t happen.

 Epilepsy syndromes

 There are many different seizure types.
-Broadly, seizures are classified as either ‘focal’ or ‘generalised’ (see the Epilepsy page for more information).
+Broadly, seizures are mostly classified as:

 An epilepsy syndrome can be diagnosed when a group of signs and symptoms occur together.
-Some of the specific signs and symptoms in epilepsy syndromes that doctors look for include:
+Some of the signs and symptoms that doctors look for include:

 - the type of seizures